Famous blue logos: Companies with blue logos

 IHOP Logo

 This hue sets IHOP well apart from the sea of red and yellow colors commonly used in the fast food sector.
-By choosing blue, IHOP subtly conveys its unique position as not just another fast food eatery but as a welcoming haven offering a wide variety of flavors from around the world.
+By choosing blue, IHOP subtly conveys its unique position as not just another fast food eatery but as a welcoming haven offering a wide variety of flavors worldwide.

 KLM